Tell the Truth to Each Other

-INTRO: Who was I to believe?
+Who was I to believe?
 How was I going to solve this dilemma?
 I loved both dearly.
-I wrote this poem at a time when I had two family members telling me two different stories of the same event, both sides vowing they were telling the truth.
+I wrote this poem at a time when two family members were telling me different stories about the same event, both vowing they were telling the truth.
 I had to be the judge and jury and decide who was telling me the truth.
 I couldn’t believe that one of them was lying to me.

-The first three verses of this poem, reflect the confronting conversation between myself and the family member that I suspected of lying.
-Sometimes the guilty person is too proud to admit the truth and they insist on telling ‘white’ lies and thus fail to mend close relationships.
-This was, unfortunately, the devastating result of my experience which prompted me to write this poem.
+The first three verses of this poem reflect the confronting conversation between the family member that I suspected of lying and me.
+Sometimes the guilty person is too proud to admit the truth, and they insist on telling ‘white’ lies and thus fail to mend close relationships.
+This devastating result of my experience prompted me to write this poem.

 Verse four flashes to a medieval battle scene, then back to the living room of a modern family.
 I chose to take the high road and write about hope.
-After arguing and accusing, both sides stop fighting and realise that they must work at mending the damaged trust and help both sides to overcome and move forward, otherwise the price will be too high and the wounds too deep and painful.
+After arguing and accusing, both sides stop fighting and realise that they must work to mend the damaged trust and help both sides overcome and move forward; otherwise, the price will be too high and the wounds too deep and painful.

-I have previously written two poems about forgiveness – Choose to Forgive and Forgiveness which you may want to read.
-I chose this featured image for two reasons: First, I have written several poems about the puzzles of life, and second, because this image reflects the confusion, I was experiencing at the time of writing this poem.
+I have previously written two poems about forgiveness – Choose to Forgive and Forgiveness, which you may want to read.
+I chose this featured image for two reasons: first, I have written several poems about the puzzles of life; and second, it reflects the confusion I felt while writing this poem.

 To read my poems about the puzzles of life, search ‘puzzle’ on my website.
 Beverley Joy.